 - 1. Remove all power from the robot. - 2.
-Take note of the switch positions on the interface panel. these will be used for a replacement controller. - 3.
-Disconnect the 24 VDC supply cable from the chassis 24 VDC input connector. - 4.
-Disconnect the 200 to 240 VAC supply cable from the chassis AC Input connector. - 5.
-Disconnect the XSYSTEM cable from the chassis XSYSTEM connector. - 6.
-Disconnect any other cables that may be connected to the iCS-ECAT. - 7.
-Using a 5 mm hex wrench, carefully unscrew the chassis-securing screw, which is shown in the following figure.
+Disconnect the 24 VDC supply cable from the chassis +24 VDC input connector. - 3.
+Disconnect the 200 to 240 VAC supply cable from the chassis AC Input connector. - 4.
+Disconnect the XSYSTEM cable from the chassis XSYSTEM connector. - 5.
+Disconnect any other cables that may be connected to the iCS-ECAT.

+6. Using a 5 mm hex wrench, carefully unscrew the chassis-securing screw, which is shown in the following figure.
 Note that the screw does not need to be completely removed in order to remove the chassis, as this screw is captured on the chassis heat sink.

-Figure 6-14.
-Chassis-securing Bolt
+Figure 6-10.
+Chassis-securing Screw

-8. Carefully and slowly lift up the chassis so that enough access is available to remove the internal cables.
+7. Carefully and slowly lift up the chassis so that enough access is available to remove the internal cables.
 The chassis can be laid flat on its cooling fins.